-Is Your Coffee Station Missing Something?
+Is Your Coffee Station Missing Something Essential?
 An Ode To Tea

 Most coffee stations offer, well – coffee.
 And while caffeine certainly does a number on an office full of people, many of them are also going to crave the warm simplicity of tea.
 Coffee may dominate as the morning drink of choice, but tea is quickly catching up in popularity.
 As more people take a greater interest in their health, even avid, life-long coffee aficionados are coming around to the softer, “second best” hot beverage.